 - Give people an incentive to sign up for your email list when they find you online.
 Whether it’s offering a free e-book or an exclusive discount code for their first order, having some kind of “sweetener” is a great way to get people to subscribe to your email list.
 What other value can you deliver exclusively through email that you can’t deliver on your blog, social media channels, and other ways for people to find you?
 You need to provide a good incentive for people to not just subscribe, but stay on your mailing list.

 - Get signups in person at events.
-Making that connection in person is so valuable on many levels, but especially when it comes potential customers and other people who you do business with.
+Making that connection in person is so valuable on many levels, but especially when it comes to potential customers and other people who you do business with.
 Someone who engages with you at an event is likely to be genuinely interested in doing business with you and take advantage of offers exclusive to that event, and conferences can be an opportunity to collect hundreds if not thousands of voluntary signups.
 Use a phone or tablet to collect email addresses so that errors aren’t made in transcribing written addresses.

-- Buying banks of email addresses is both unethical and ineffective.
+- Buying banks of email addresses are both unethical and ineffective.
 Never buy email addresses from services claiming to have lists of potential customers for you.
 Other companies sell this information to make some quick cash to their customers’ detriment, as well as your own.
 The random people who get your emails will not be interested and likely to just report you as spam.

 - Remember to be mindful of email marketing regulations.
 You can find a comprehensive list on the Information Commission Office website as to legality of collecting emails and sending unsolicited emails.
 You want to grow your business, not be fined or go to jail over emails!